psb/bucklescript.github.io/docs/function.md

 let twelve = addFive(3, 4);
 ```

-See the `addFive` intermediate function? `add` takes in 3 arguments but received only 1.
-It's interpreted as "currying" the argument `5` and waiting for the next 2 arguments to be applied later on.
-Type signatures:
+Notice the `addFive` intermediate function. `add` takes in 3 arguments but received only 1.
+It is interpreted as "currying" the argument `5` and waiting for the next 2 arguments to be applied later on.
+The corresponding type signatures are:

 ```ocaml
 val add: int -> int -> int -> int